Things Can Only Get Better (D:Ream song): Music video

-The accompanying music video for "Things Can Only Get Better" was directed by British film and music video director James Lebon.
-It depicts the band performing the song in front of a backdrop of various scenes and images, such as art, burning flames and skies.
+The music video for "Things Can Only Get Better" was directed by British film and music video director James Lebon.
+It depicts the band performing the song in front of a backdrop of various scenes and images, such as art, burning flames and skies, prominently including Hieronymus Bosch's "The Garden of Earthly Delights".
 In between, they are performing on stage in front of a dancing audience.
 A young female sometimes appears.
 The chorus scenes shows Cunnah in front of a large white-clad choir in a heaven-like setting, singing and clapping in unison.
 Both the opening and the closing depicts a stage curtain that opens and closes in front of Cunnah.
-The video was A-listed on Germany's VIVA in March 1994 and was nominated for the International Viewer's Choice Award for MTV Europe at the 1994 MTV Europe Music Awards.
+The video was A-listed on Germany's VIVA in March 1994 and was nominated for the International Viewer's Choice Award for MTV Europe at the 1994 MTV Europe Music Awards, where D:Ream also was nominated for Best Dance Act.
+"Things Can Only Get Better" was later made available by Vevo on YouTube in 2018, having generated more than 5.4 million views as of June 2025.